Postgraduate research courses in Social Anthropology

 The Department offers a PhD degree in Social Anthropology which is based on a minimum of three years’ full-time study and independent research.

 At St Andrews there is an intellectually vibrant and devoted community at postgraduate level, and PhD students form an essential part of this.
 The programme has a strongly international character, with students from a range of cultural and academic backgrounds.
-Having been ranked first in both the 2014 National Student Survey of Teaching and the 2014 Guardian ranking of UK universities, the Department has strong theoretical interests and regional expertise across the world along with four internationally recognised research centres.
+Having been ranked first in both the 2014 National Student Survey of Teaching and the 2014 Guardian ranking of UK universities, the Department has strong theoretical interests and regional expertise across the world along with five internationally recognised research centres.

 For a list of departmental research interests, see the staff profiles.